elastic/integrations/packages/dga/docs/README.md

 The Domain Generated Algorithm (DGA) Detection package contains assets to detect DGA activity in your network data.
 This package requires a Platinum subscription.
 Please ensure that you have a Trial or Platinum level subscription installed on your cluster before proceeding.
 This package is licensed under [Elastic License 2.0](https://www.elastic.co/licensing/elastic-license).

+## v2.0.0 and beyond

-**_Note_**: v2.0.0 of the package introduces breaking changes, namely deprecating detection rules from the package.
-To continue receiving updates to DGA Detection, we recommend uninstalling existing rules associated with this package, upgrading to v2.0.0, and installing the new rules as described in the [Enable detection rules](#enable-detection-rules) section below.
+v2.0.0 of the package introduces breaking changes, namely deprecating detection rules from the package.
+To continue receiving updates to DGA Detection, we recommend upgrading to v2.0.0 after doing the following:
+- Uninstall existing rules associated with this package: Navigate to **Security > Rules** and delete the following rules:
+    - Machine Learning Detected DGA activity using a known SUNBURST DNS domain
+    - Machine Learning Detected a DNS Request Predicted to be a DGA Domain
+    - Potential DGA Activity
+    - Machine Learning Detected a DNS Request With a High DGA Probability Score Depending on the version of the package you're using, you might also be able to search for the above rules using the tag `DGA`
+- Upgrade the DGA package to v2.0.0 using the steps [here](https://www.elastic.co/guide/en/fleet/current/upgrade-integration.html)
+- Install the new rules as described in the [Enable detection rules](#enable-detection-rules) section below

 ## Configuration